Meet the Team

 Steven Bacuilima

-Outreach Coordinator and Undergraduate Research Assistant
+Outreach Coordinator and Graduate Research Assistant

 Steven is a senior majoring in Human and Organizational Development, specializing in Leadership and Organizational Effectiveness, with a minor in Latin American Studies.
 Passionate about language acquisition and bilingualism, he combines his interests with his role as the lab’s outreach coordinator.
 In this role, Steven recruits participants for research studies and manages the lab’s social media presence, bridging the gap between research and the community.